Getting Involved / Contributing¶

 There are a couple steps to merge a contribution.

-First rebase your development branch on the most recent version of master.
+First merge the most recent version of master into your development branch.

-git remote add upstream https://github.com/ray-project/ray.git git fetch upstream git rebase upstream/master
+git remote add upstream https://github.com/ray-project/ray.git git pull upstream master

 Make sure all existing tests pass.